LattePandaTeam/Docs/docs/content/mu_edition/hsio_multiplexing.md

 ![](../../assets/images/mu_edition/refclk0_forceoutput.webp){width="500" }

   - Then save the BIOS settings and restart.
-  - If the steps mentioned above do not resolve the issue, a custom firmware will be required.
+  - If the steps mentioned above do not resolve the issue, a customized firmware will be required.